meAmidos/dcind/README.md

                 # Cleanup.
                 # Not sure that this is required.
-                # It's quite possible that Concourse is smart enought to clean up the Docker mess itself.
+                # It's quite possible that Concourse is smart enough to clean up the Docker mess itself.
                 docker-compose -f code/example/integration.yml down
                 docker volume rm $(docker volume ls -q)